scilus/scil-documentation/source/intro_to/explore_os.rst

 Editing Text
 -----------------------
 The easiest way to edit text is often using the native *Text Editor* in Ubuntu, but you can install software like gEdit, Atom or Sublime for more advance text editing.
 When dealing with code or processing everything is in text (C++ or Python or Bash), it all depends on the extension.
-Raw text in a *FILE.py* is in python and raw text in a *FILE.cpp* is C++, while *FILE.sh* is for Bash.
+Raw text in a *FILE.py* is in Python and raw text in a *FILE.cpp* is C++, while *FILE.sh* is for Bash.
 Microsoft Word *FILE.docx*) documents can be edited using LibreOffice (LibreOffice use *FILE.odt* by default, not *FILE.docx*), but these are not suitable for coding.

 So keep in mind that to edit code you need very simple software like Sublime or Atom.
 When not writing code, but just simple text you can use the *FILE.txt* extension, or for more advanced formatting you can try Markdown (*FILE.md*).